prijall/MachineLearning/README.md

    - **Example:** The prediction of stock market whether it will crash tomorrow or not, we have to use F1 score i.e. both precision and recall as we have to reduce both false positive and false negative.

    - **Note:** It is one of the kind of F-beta score where both reducing both false positive and fasle negative is important.

+# Day 7
+Today, I grasped the basic concept of Support Vector Machines(SVM) which is used to solve the problems of both supervised learning i.e. Regression and Classification.
+In SVM, we need to find the best fitting hyperplane and along with that hyperplane we need to find parallel vectors which is referred as Marginal plane.
+    Today, I learned about SVC only.
+I got know that while classifying the dataset, we have to make sure to make best fitting hyperplane and their supporting vectors.
+The most importtant thing here is that the distance between the marginal planes should be more so as to reduce the probability of misclassification.